 - salt and freshly ground black pepper, freshly milled

 - sparkling water to mix

-- half a medium ripe mango, peeled and de stoned (half a 410g tin of sliced mangoes well drained, I think are far better than fresh for this sauce)
+- 0.5 medium ripe mango, peeled and de stoned (half a 410g tin of sliced mangoes well drained, I think are far better than fresh for this sauce)

-Place the mango and yoghourt into a liquidiser and blitz until smooth.
+- Place the mango and yoghurt into a liquidiser and blitz until smooth.

-Pull off lumps the size of a small walnut, its quite nice to see the onion coming out of the batter.
+- Pull off lumps the size of a small walnut; it's quite nice to see the onion poking out of the batter.